Duchenne Muscular Dystrophy (DMD)

 What are DMD “carriers”?

-DMD carriers are females who have a normal dystrophin gene on one X chromosome and an abnormal dystrophin gene on the other X chromosome.
-Most carriers of DMD do not themselves have signs and symptoms of the disease, but a minority do.
+Since males only have one X chromosome, they are more likely to be affected.
+Females can be carriers of the disease, meaning they have one healthy DMD gene and one DMD gene with a mutation.
+Although most carriers of DMD do not themselves have signs and symptoms of the disease, some do and are often called “manifesting carriers.”
 Symptoms can range from mild skeletal muscle weakness or cardiac involvement to severe weakness or cardiac effects and can begin in childhood or adulthood.
+Cardiac monitoring with echocardiograms or cardiac MRIs is recommended for all DMD carriers beginning in adolescence and repeated every 3-5 years.
 For more, read Females and DMD in Causes/Inheritance.

 What is the life expectancy in DMD?